Member ‘Code of Conduct’

 - To comply at all times with all applicable Federal, State or Territory consumer laws and anti-discrimination and equal opportunity laws.
 Should a member become aware of a potential or actual breach, the member will take all reasonable action necessary to effect compliance and restoration in a timely and efficient manner.

 - To not make any claim, inference or promise to a potential client that they will be successful in their application to purchase a property from the member unless there is a genuine and reasonable expectation of this eventuating.

-- To not make any false, misleading, dishonest or deceptive statements through any form of advertising, promotion or dissemination of information about themselves, their business, the VFA or the VF industry in general.
+- To not make any false, misleading, dishonest or deceptive statements through any form of advertising, promotion or dissemination of information about themselves, their business, the VFA or the Vendor Finance industry in general.

-- To ensure they fulfil all the terms and conditions of any underlying loans on a property being offered or sold under a VF contract.
+- To ensure they fulfil all the terms and conditions of any underlying loans on a property being offered or sold under a Vendor Finance contract.